-Port Hueneme Mayor Sylvia Muñoz Schnopp was re-elected to a second, four-year term in November 2012 after serving a successful term as Council Member, Mayor (2010-2011) and Mayor Pro Tem (2009-2010).
+Port Hueneme Council Member Sylvia Muñoz Schnopp was re-elected to a second, four-year term in November 2012 after serving a successful term as Council Member, Mayor (2011 and 2015) and Mayor Pro Tem (2010).
 She also served as member of the city’s Audit Committee, Water Rate Committee and Branding Committee.
 Her leadership as Mayor encouraged Port Hueneme’s City Council as the first Ventura County city voting to display “In God We Trust” at City Hall in November 2011.
 Her tenacity and efforts led to Governor Brown signing several state bills to ensure Hueneme Beach shoreline protection in October 2013 when federal funding was inadequate in providing beach restoration.

 She serves on the board of directors and executive committee of the Economic Development Collaborative of Ventura County (EDC-VC), the board of the California Joint Powers Insurance Authority, and the Ventura County Council of Government (VCOG).
 She is a CA GOP delegate, a CA Strawberry Society Ambassador, and is featured in “Living Legends” published June 2013 by local Oxnard historian Jeff Maulhardt.

 She owns Schnopp Consulting Group, providing general and segmented business consulting, marketing, public and external affairs strategies.
 Her business leadership has impacted numerous entrepreneurs, small businesses, international corporations, government and notable nonprofit organizations.
 Ms. Schnopp serves as an adjunct professor of business and accounting at Oxnard College and has produced work on local television regarding Mexico’s Cristero Revolution of the 1920s.
 She is an outreach specialist in the Central Coast area.